Personal Injury Terms

 ATE is a type of insurance that protects a Solicitor’s client when or after that person becomes aware of a claim.
 The insurance covers a client for legal fees when the claim in unsuccessful.

 You are known to have breached a statutory duty by failure to comply with your legal responsibilities or breached any duty in an Act or Regulations.

 BTE is an insurance taken out to provide you with cover for the cost for legal fees involved in litigation.
 This type of insurance is usually attached to household or car insurance policies, credit cards or other insurance or financial arrangements which can cover you for personal injury claims.

 The Criminal Injuries Compensation Scheme is governed by The Criminal Injuries Compensation Act 1995.

 Criminal injury means one or more injuries directly attributable to a crime of violence.
 It can also include the apprehension or attempted apprehension of an offender or suspected offender, the prevention or attempted prevention of an offence, or the giving of help to any police officer who is engaged in any such activity and in so doing involves an exceptional risk

 The Criminal Injuries Compensation Appeal Panel.

-Claim is a process of seeking damages or to claim for compensation in an incident that wasn’t your fault or to claim for any loss you have sustained.
+A claim is a process of seeking damages or compensation for an accident or injury that wasn’t your fault or to claim for any loss you have sustained.